rohan843/dnncase/system-docs/fundamental-system-concepts/machine-learning.md

 Now, given these automatically calculated gradients, the optimizer can update the values of parameters to a possibly better value based on its internal mechanisms.

-This completes one training step.
+This completes one training epoch.

 > I.e., each in each training epoch, we do the following:
 >